Skip to main content

 For Azure AD app-registration and consent walkthroughs, see Troubleshooting.
 This page covers the runtime classifications.

 Retried statuses are transient and self-heal on the next retry pass.
-Fix configuration statuses need the Exchange connector or Azure app to be changed first.
-Undiagnosed failure shapes should be sent to support so a rule can be added.
+Fix configuration statuses need a change to the Exchange connector or Azure app first; once you correct the setting, the retry job replays the affected appointments automatically on its next pass (within a 14-day window), so no manual replay is needed.
+Send Undiagnosed failures (DSUNK001) to support so a rule can be added.

 Each section pairs 💡 (what it means) with 🛠️ (what to do).